- Sogyal Rinpoche

 than those attributed to them by their own prophets.

-“Then why is it that you have all these non-Christian symbols around your house?” they persisted.
+“Then why is it that you have all these Hindu gods all around your house?” they persisted.

 They were obviously perturbed by the Ganesha figure outside my door.
-And the very many Ganesha statues and symbols that are sprinkled around my house.
-By the Ganesha symbol on my computer.
+And the Ganesha statues and artwork that adorn my living room.

 The tiny mouse can cut a passage through the highest mountain.
 He can tunnel under the hardest rock.